Primary alveolar hypoventilationOndine's curse; Ventilatory failure; Diminished hypoxic ventilator drive; Diminished hypercapnic ventilator drive

-Primary alveolar hypoventilation is a rare disorder of unknown cause in which a person does not take enough breaths per minute.
+Primary alveolar hypoventilation is a rare disorder in which a person does not take enough breaths per minute.
 The lungs and airways are normal.

-Normally, when the oxygen levels in the blood are low or the carbon dioxide levels are high, there is a signal from the brain to breathe more deeply or more quickly.
+Normally, when the oxygen level in the blood is low or the carbon dioxide level is high, there is a signal from the brain to breathe more deeply or quickly.
 In people with primary alveolar hypoventilation, this change in breathing does not happen.

-The cause of primary alveolar hypoventilation is unknown.
-Some patients have a specific genetic defect.
+The cause of this condition is unknown.
+Some people have a specific genetic defect.

-The disease mainly affects men 20 to 50 years old, although it may also occur in children.
+The disease mainly affects men 20 to 50 years old.
+It may also occur in children.

 - Bluish coloration of the skin caused by lack of oxygen

 - Swelling of the ankles

 - Waking up many times at night

 People with this disease are very sensitive to even small doses of sedatives or narcotics.
 These drugs can make their breathing problem much worse.